BerryMuchocho/BerryMuchocho/README.md

 ### 🌟 About Me

-I am a learner of the ALX Front-end program and I want to **revamp my GitHub Profile** to make it stand out during my job search.

 💡 I started learning software engineering because I’m deeply inspired by the idea of using **technology to solve real-world problems**, make lives easier, and build tools that empower people.

 ✨ I'm passionate about **clean code, user-centered design, and responsive development**.